 - Maintain a cumulative GPA of 2.50 or higher in all nursing and supportive courses.

-- Courses in the nursing major may not be taken more than twice.
+- Courses in the nursing major may be repeated only one time.

 - Credit for upper division nursing courses taken more than 8 years before the student’s date of graduation may be disallowed by the School of Nursing.

-- Maintain current immunizations, annual PPD or appropriate medical follow-up for PPD positive individuals, and health insurance requirements.
+- Maintain current immunizations, annual PPD or appropriate medical follow-up for PPD positive individuals, health insurance , and professional liability insurance.

-- Maintain current American Heart Association BLS for Healthcare Providers certification.
+- Maintain current American Heart Association BLS certification.

-- Students who fail to meet the retention criteria may be (a) placed on academic or clinical probation in the nursing major, or (b) dismissed from the nursing program.
-Students on academic probation must achieve a grade of "B-" or higher in the next 9 hours of coursework in nursing or supporting courses attempted.
+- Students who fail to meet the retention criteria may be (a) placed on academic or clinical probation in the nursing major or (b) dismissed from the nursing program.
+Students on academic probation must achieve a grade of "B-" or higher in the next 9 hours of coursework in the BSN-C program.
 Students on clinical probation must receive a "Pass" in all remaining nursing clinical courses.
-Students who fail to meet the probationary criteria or are dismissed from the program are not eligible for readmission to the nursing major.
+Students who fail to meet the probationary criteria or are dismissed from the program are not eligible for readmission to the BSN-C program.

 Additional requirements of the program